Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

 New events registered here are subject to the same limitations as the ones registered through ``Events.yaml``, although the naming was in parts updated to recent policy changes.

-When add-ons are updated, they may re-register all of their events.
-In that case, any changes to events that are already registered are ignored.
-The only exception is expiry; an event that is re-registered with ``expired: true`` will not be recorded anymore.

 Example:

 .. code-block:: js